Vranov (Brno-Country District): Sights

 The Church of the Nativity of the Virgin Mary was one of the first early Baroque structures in Moravia.
-In the crypt of the church is the family tomb of the House of Liechtenstein.
+In the crypt of the church is the family tomb of the Liechtenstein family.
 Extensive alterations to the temple and extensions of the family crypt were made in 1740–1821.

-Today the monastery houses the Spiritual Centre, which offers accommodation services and organizes spiritual, cultural and educational events.
+Today the monastery houses the Spiritual Centre, which offers accommodation services and organises spiritual, cultural and educational events.